-- Batch RL, using experience replay. - A "mini-batch" of (s, a, r, s') tuples replayed for a few iterations. - Q network for providing targets not updated after every atomic update, but still at regular intervals. - Rewards clipped to [-1, 1]. - No game-specific features or hyperparameter-tuning. - Applied and evaluated on \approx 50 games. - Code published: many implementations now available. - Results have been improved, new algorithms (such as A3C) have emerged.
+- Batch RL, using experience replay. - A "mini-batch" of (s, a, r, s') tuples replayed for a few iterations. - Q network for providing targets not updated after every atomic update, but still at regular intervals. - Rewards clipped to [-1, 1]. - No game-specific features or hyperparameter-tuning. - Applied and evaluated on \approx 50 Atari games. - Code published: many implementations now available. - Results on Atari have subsequently been improved, new algorithms (such as A3C) have emerged.